BestTimesToVisit.com Logo

 attraction

 Witness the majesty of Gyeongbokgung Palace bathed in the soft hues of sunrise.
 Arrive before the crowds to capture stunning photos and feel the tranquility of this historic landmark.
-Rent a Hanbok (traditional Korean dress) for free palace entry and enhanced photo opportunities.
+Rent a Hanbok (traditional Korean dress) for free entry and enhanced photo opportunities.

 Best time: Spring, Autumn